NeuralClassifier/mini-language-model/transformer/README.md

 It consists of:

 1. **Self-Attention**: Computes attention scores for each token in a sequence.
-2. **Residual Connections**: Helps gradients flow and prevents vanishing gradients.
+2. **Residual Connections**: The attention output is added back to the input.
-3. **Layer Normalization**: Normalizes activations for stability.
+3. **Layer Normalization**: This basically ensures the resultant values are distributed with mean 0 and variance 1.
 4. **Feed-Forward Network (FFN)**: Applies a multi-layer perceptron for feature transformation.
+It basically does a linear transformation followed by ReLU activation.

 ## Mathematical Formulation